TeuF/mongoid-sphinx/README.markdown

 MongoidSphinx needs gems Mongoid and Riddle as well as a running Sphinx and a MongoDB installation.
 Just add this to your Gemfile:

-    gem riddle
+    gem 'riddle'
-    gem mongoid
+    gem 'mongoid'
-    gem mongoidsphinx, :require => 'mongoid_sphinx'
+    gem 'mongoid-sphinx', :require => 'mongoid_sphinx'

 No additional configuraton is needed for interfacing with MongoDB: Setup is done when Mongoid is able to talk to the MongoDB server.

 ## Rake Tasks

 MongoidSphinx can now generate your configs and control indexer and searchd through rake tasks (many thanks to Pat Allen for his work on Thinking Sphinx here.
 Much of the code to make this happen is right out of TS).
 Here is a list of the available rake tasks:

     mongoid_sphinx:configure # creates a configuration file in congif/{environment}.sphinx.conf